Discussion –

 • Paves the way for the practical learning process

-• Generates results that define student achievement enabling pass/fail decisions to be made
+• Generates results that define student achievement, enabling pass/fail decisions to be made

 Types of assessments to use in your classroom